-Histological organization spinal cord, Relation between spinal & vertebral segments
+Histological organization of spinal cord, Relation between spinal and vertebral segments

 The spinal cord carries signals from the brain: It receives signals from the brain that control movement and autonomic functions, It carries information to the brain: The spinal cord nerves also transmit messages to the brain from the body, such as sensations of touch, pressure, and pain, The spinal cord may act independently of the brain in conducting motor reflexes.

 Histologically, the CNS is formed of grey and white matter.
 The grey matter, its color in the fresh state is grey.
 It is composed of:

 Nerve cells in the grey matter are aggregated into large and small nuclei.
 A nucleus in CNS: it is a group of nerve cells lying close to each other and having the same function.
 The white matter, its color in the fresh state is white.
 It is composed of:

 Myelinated nerve fibers in the white matter are longitudinally-arranged in ascending and descending tracts.
 A tract in CNS: it is a group of nerve fibers having the same origin and termination and carrying the same function.